dhoer/chef-selenium/README.md

  on Linux and a GUI service on Mac OS X and Windows.

 Hub and Node LWRPs are also available.

+See [selenium_grid](https://github.com/dhoer/chef-selenium_grid) cookbook for cross platform installs and configuration of Selenium and 3rd party drivers.

 ## Requirements